All content on Lab Tests Online has been reviewed and approved by the Editorial Review Board.

-Antiphospholipid antibodies are immune proteins that the body mistakenly produces against itself in an autoimmune response to phospholipids.
-These tests detect these autoantibodies that bind to phospholipids and, in a way that is not well understood, increase the risk of excessive blood clotting.
+Antiphospholipid antibodies are a group of immune proteins (antibodies) that the body mistakenly produces against itself in an autoimmune response to phospholipids.
+Tests can detect these autoantibodies that bind to phospholipids and, in a way that is not well understood, increase the risk of excessive blood clotting.

 Several tests are available, including:

 - Cardiolipin antibodies (anticardiolipin antibodies)